lowRISC/opentitan/hw/ip/sram_ctrl/doc/theory_of_operation.md

 As shown in the block diagram above, the SRAM controller contains a TL-UL adapter, an initialization LFSR, the CSR node, key request logic and an instance of `prim_ram_1p_scr` that implements the actual scrambling mechanism.

 The SRAM controller supports the system-wide end-to-end bus integrity scheme and thus stores the data integrity bits alongside each data word in the memory.
-I.e., this means that both the 32 data bits and 7 integrity bits are passed through the scrambling device.
+This means that both the 32 data bits and the 7 integrity bits are passed through the scrambling device.

 Sub-word write operations therefore perform a read-modify-write operation in order to ensure consistency of the integrity bits.
 Hence, the throughput of sub-word write operations is three times lower than for full-word write operations.